Solo Travel in Armenia

 Places To Visit in Armenia

 Armenia is one of the most historical countries you could ever visit.
 It is rich in culture and interesting to travel to.
-Located in Asia, it borders Turkey, Iran, and Azerbaijan, and is straightforward to combine with a trip to Georgia.
+Located in Western Asia, it borders Turkey, Iran, and Azerbaijan, and is straightforward to combine with a trip to Georgia.
+However, Armenia's location can be confusing as the South Caucasus region lies between both Asia and Europe in a region known as Eurasia.

-But the country does have a sombre history: a genocide in 1915-1917 where 1.5 million people were murdered, an earthquake in 1988 which killed 25,000 people, and a war with Azerbaijan which is still ongoing today.
+The country has a sombre history: a genocide in 1915-1917 where 1.5 million people were murdered, an earthquake in 1988 which killed 25,000 people, and a war with Azerbaijan which is still ongoing today.
 It also formed part of the former Soviet Union.

 Today it is a country that is taking strides to redefine itself from its Soviet Union past.
 Disused Soviet Factories still dominate some of the country’s landscapes but it makes this Asian country a fascinating destination to visit.

-Armenia’s claim to fame (in addition to the Kardashian family originating from here), is that it was the first Christian nation in the world – if a country knows how to build churches and monasteries it’s this one.
+Armenia’s claim to fame (in addition to the Kardashian family originating from here), is that it was the first Christian nation in the world.
+As the first country, if a country knows how to build churches and monasteries it’s definitely Armenia.
 It also has one of the oldest alphabets, and you can see the giant stone letters for the Alphabet Monument which sits on a hillside in Artashavan.

 Why visit Armenia?
 To see Medieval monasteries, gorges, mountains and learn more about its cultural roots.

 For cultural GatGs, Dilijan is another cultural destination (just don’t expect too much).
 It’s known for its craft workshops but is also a destination that draws writers and musicians during the summer who come for the spa resorts.
-It’s mainly for spas and hiking and you’ll find a complex of stone churches to its north, and the Goshavank Monastery to the east.
-You can also stay here if you're en-route to or from Georgia.
+Dilijan National Park is one of the country's national parks and this area covers 24,000 hectares of forest.
+It is mainly for spas and hiking and you’ll find a complex of stone churches to its north, and the Goshavank Monastery to the east.
+You can also stay here if you're en route to or from Georgia.
 It is the source of the mineral water with the same name.

 Legend has it that it was Gregory who convinced the king to believe in God and adopt Christianity as the country’s religion.
 The views of Mount Ararat in the background (which is actually situated in Turkey) make this a stunning monastery to photograph and one of the iconic images of the country.

-Gerghard Monastery is another highlight.
-Gerghard is easy to reach from Yerevan.
+Geghard Monastery is another highlight.
+Geghard is easy to reach from Yerevan.
 This cave-curved monastery is a UNESCO Site.
 It is said that the spear of Christ was brought here.
-In a former life this 13th century church complex with a 4th century church inside was a religious academy, today it is kept as a working church.
+In a former life this 13th-century church complex with a 4th-century church inside was a religious academy, today it is kept as a working church.
 Make sure to cross the small bridge to see the prayer cloths within the wish trees.

 If you only have time to see one Medieval monastery, then make it the Tatev Monastery.
 Not only was this one of the most important monasteries in the country for education and spirituality but you can now take a cable car ride to see it.
-Tatev Wings is the world’s longest reversible cable car which takes 12 minutes and ‘flies’ over the Vorotan Gorge at more than 400 metres high.
+It is an Armenia must see and Tatev Wings, a popular Armenia tourist spot is the world’s longest reversible cable car which takes 12 minutes and ‘flies’ over the Vorotan Gorge at more than 400 metres high.

 The monastery was built in the 19th century and within its grounds is an 18th century oil mill where you can see giant stone grinders.
 The ride gives English commentary about the area and the ruins that you pass over but if you don’t like heights you can walk down to Halidzor across the Devil’s Bridge instead.